Harriman, Tennessee, population 18,283, is located in Roane County, TN., 18.4 miles from Oak Ridge, TN and 35.3 miles from Knoxville, TN.

 School children decorating the tree in the Little Tater Valley Schoolhouse.
 Cabins are decorated in traditional Appalachian style, and demonstrations of woodcarving, spinning, open-hearth cooking, sawmilling, buck dancing, and sheep herding take viewers back to an earlier era.
 Visitors can ride a horse-drawn wagon, warm themselves with fried apple pies and sassafras tea, or challenge national champion Robert Butler to a game of checkers.

-More than 250 ATV enthusiasts will ride the challenging trails of Windrock Mountain during the Windrock ATV Club Fall Ride.
+• Windrock ATV Club Fall Ride - More than 250 ATV enthusiasts will ride the challenging trails of Windrock Mountain.